 If you resume practice (whether temporarily or permanently), you will have no insurance for claims made after you resume practice unless you contact us before commencing practice and effect insurance.
 Any run-off cover that you already have in place may also cease if you resume practice.

 c) Compound Life Membership

-Prior to 1 July 2003, members who had continuous financial membership of MDASA for 40 years were entitled to apply for Compound Life Membership.
+Compound Life Membership is available to members who have had continuous financial membership of MDASA for 40 years.